The Wife from the Dragon Palace: Regional tales

-In a Chinese tale titled Two Magic Gourds, a 18-year-old youth named Wang Xiang lives a poor life with his mother in the mountains, and earns his living selling firewood.
+In a Chinese tale titled Two Magic Gourds, an 18-year-old youth named Wang Xiang lives a poor life with his mother in the mountains, and earns his living selling firewood.
 One day, he stops to rest by a tree and finds two fine-looking gourds.
 He cuts off the vines and brings the gourds home with him.
 Later, a fortune teller comes to his house and explains the gourds are magical: one can dry up the sea and the other can break down mountains.
 The fortune teller offers to buy them, but the youth denies her.
 Some time later, the gourds ripen, and Wang Xiang tosses one of them in the sea: the sea recedes some li.
 Suddenly, a "swarthy-looking" yaksha appears out of the sea and asks Wang Xiang to accompany him to the underwater palace of Dragon King for a talk.
 Wang Xiang doubts his intentions, but the yaksha assures that, if he complies, he can ask for a bamboo cylinder that grants an endless supply of rice, and for the little puppy that sleeps by the Dragon King's throne.
 Wang Xiang goes to the Dragon King's palace, and is asked to take the gourd back.
 In return, the Dragon King allows the youth to ask for anything: he asks for the bamboo cylinder and the little puppy (which is the Dragon King's daughter).
 The marine monarch agrees to part with the puppy and the bamboo cylinder, and Wang Xiang takes the gourd with him back to the surface.
 When he steps on land, the sea is restored to normal, and the puppy becomes a beautiful maiden who introduces herself as the Dragon King's daughter and says she wants to be his wife.
 Despite some doubts about his financial standing, the maiden wishes to be with him, and he need not worry.
 That same night, while her husband and her mother-in-law are asleep, the maiden summons sea creatures (fishes, turtles, shrimps and crabs) to help her build a larger house for them.
 Later, a local county magistrate sights Wang Xiang's wife and desires her for himself.
 He goes to Wang Xiang and demands he surrenders his wife to him.
 Wang Xiang refuses, so the magistrate orders him to perform impossible feats: first, to plant a willow tree upside down; next, to push down a mountain.
 On the second task, he uses his second gourd and crumbles the mountain on the magistrate and his cohorts, and lives in peace with his wife.